 Defines or denotes the underlying ancestral, spiritual, strategic and economic significance of the water to us as a people and/or as a partnership with papatuanuku.
 We will explore these values and find ways to form stronger partnerships and collaborations for common goals and aspirations.

 The 9th Annual Mountains to Sea National Wānanga was held in The Tasman District in April 2018.
-Please see the link to the youtube clip for the wananga https://www.youtube.com/watch?v=U1eprXd-GyM and we hope to release the proceedings by mid July.
+Please see the link to the youtube clip for the wananga https://www.youtube.com/watch?v=U1eprXd-GyM and here are the proceedings: 2018-MTSCT-Wananga_proceedings.pdf10.01 MB

 The event was hosted at Te Āwhina marae in Motueka from Saturday 21 April to Monday 23 April.
 Participants were welcomed by Ngāti Rārua and Te Ātiawa and treated to interesting and dynamic keynote speakers including Jane Goodman, Trevor James, Aneika Young, Rob Davidson and Tim Molley, as well as lots of field trips including night-time native fish spotlighting, snorkelling in the Tonga Island marine reserve and a visit to the Waikoropupu Springs and a half day workshop on Succession Planning for marine and freshwater conservation and education with Rochelle Selby-Neale.